Test directory: D-Dimer, Quantitative

 Reference range(s)

-This assay may be used in conjunction with a clinical pre-test probability (PTP) assessment model to exclude pulmonary embolism (PE).
-A normal D-dimer result (<0.50 ug/mL FEU) using this assay has a negative predictive value of approximately 99% for the exclusion of acute PE in a low-moderate PTP patient population
+This assay may be used in conjunction with clinical pre-test probability to exclude pulmonary embolism (PE) and deep vein thrombosis (DVT).
+A normal D-dimer result (< or =500 ng/mL FEU) on this assay has a negative predictive value of approximately 97% for the exclusion of acute PE and/or DVT when there is a low or moderate pre-test probability.
+Increased D-dimer values are abnormal but are not disease specific and may be seen in various states associated with activation of the procoagulant and fibrinolytic systems